Jakarta EE: Code sample

 The code sample shown below demonstrates how various technologies in Java EE 7 are used together to build a web form for editing a user.

-In Jakarta EE a (web) UI can be built using Jakarta Servlet, Jakarta Server Pages (JSP), or Jakarta Server Faces (JSF) with Facelets.
+In Jakarta EE a (web) UI can be built using Jakarta Servlet, Jakarta Server Pages (JSP), or Jakarta Faces (JSF) with Facelets.
 The example below uses Faces and Facelets.
 Not explicitly shown is that the input components use the Jakarta EE Bean Validation API under the covers to validate constraints.